MrDave1999/dotenv.core/docs/index.md

 **dotenv.core** is a class library for read and parsing .env files in .NET Core and also provides a mechanism to retrieve the value of an environment variable in a simple and easy way.

+The advantage of using this library is that you do not need to set the environment variable from the operating system shell (**dotenv** sets environment variables from a .env file).

 ## Features

 - It has a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface), which makes it simple and easy to use.